ABCxFF/diepindepth/protocol/crypto.md

 # Packet Encoding and Decoding

-Also known as shuffling/unshuffling, this encryption system is what annoys 80% of all the people who deal with diep protocol.
-No one has fully reverse engineered every part of the encryption system, but Shädam got close, and was able to reverse engineer (for the most part) packet opcode/header encodings, and content encodings.
-Some of his old code is visible on repos in his account.
+Also known as shuffling/unshuffling, this encryption system is what annoys 80% of all the people who deal with Diep protocol.
+No one has fully reverse-engineered every part of the encryption system, but Shädam got close and was able to reverse-engineer (for the most part) packet opcode/header encodings, and content encodings.
+Some of his old code is visible in a repository on his account.

 > Add some broad statements here